 Table ES-1 (cont.)
-IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation CULTURAL RESOURCES (co ont.)
-Protective measures and monitoring protocols can be implemented for built environment resources located in close proximity to a project but that are not anticipated to be directly impacted by demolition or development but which may be subject to other direct impacts such as change in historic setting, vibration, noise, or inadvertent damage include: Historic Structures Reports (HSR) shall be prepared for buildings and structures adjacent to the project area for which detailed information is required to develop protection measures.
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation CULTURAL RESOURCES (c ont.)
+Protective measures and monitoring protocols can be implemented for built environment resources located in close proximity to a project but that are not anticipated to be directly impacted by demolition or development but which may be subject to other direct impacts such as change in historic setting, vibration, noise, or inadvertent damage include; Historic Structures Reports (HSR) shall be prepared for buildings and structures adjacent to the project area for which detailed information is required to develop protection measures.
 Reports shall be completed for buildings and structures that appear to be in poor condition and, therefore, potentially sensitive to development-related activities such as vibration.
 These reports shall determine if predevelopment stabilization through temporary shoring and bracing of these buildings is warranted.
 Predevelopment condition assessments shall be prepared for buildings and structures that qualify as historical resources that are adjacent to the project area and are structurally stable, but could be unintentionally damaged during development.
-Should there be any question as to whether the project caused damage, these condition assessments will provide confirmation of the predevelopment condition. o Precautions to protect built environment historical resources from construction vehicles, debris, and dust may include fencing or debris meshing.
-Temporary mothballing, and fire and intrusion protection may be needed if the buildings are unoccupied during oil and gas field development. o Protective measures shall be field checked as needed during development by a qualified architectural historian with demonstrated experience conducting monitoring of this nature.
-Vibration monitoring may be required for buildings determined susceptible to vibration damage located in close proximity to development activities or machinery that cause vibration.
-These measures are designed to avoid direct impacts such as vibration that may result in structural damage or inadvertent direct impacts.
-Structural damage or demolition would otherwise potentially result in a significant impact because character-defining features and aspects of historic integrity that convey the resource's significance could be materially impaired.
+Should there be any question as to whether the project caused damage, these condition.
+Precautions to protect built environment historical resources from construction vehicles, debris, and dust may include fencing or debris meshing.
+Temporary mothballing, and fire and intrusion protection may be needed if the buildings are unoccupied during oil and gas field development.
+Protective measures shall be field checked as needed during development by a qualified architectural historian monitoring may be required for buildings determined susceptible to vibration damage located in close proximity to development activities or machinery that cause vibration.